aryanas4/virtual_pet/README.md

 06/06 - Created several ArrayLists for the closet items.
 When you click the respective button, clothing items are displayed. <br>
 06/07 - Displayed the clothing options in a clickthrough.
 Now you can use the arrows to browse through different clothing options.
 Also created images for several hat and shirt options. <br>
+06/08 - Added the price tag for each closet item.
+They are now purchasable. <br>
+06/10 - Drew many images for the closet items when worn. <br>
+06/12 - Final touches!
+Added more clickables (mouse toy, stick toy, more foods, toothbrush, etc.).
+Drew all images for closet items when worn when the cat is performing an action.
+Added earrings for the cat in closet.
+Completed final merge and updated prototype document. <br>

 **Zoe:** <br>
 05/24 - Created the mood class and coded all the basic increase/decrease methods as per the UML diagram.
 Also added the circle displays for each of the 4 moods. <br>